Canada

 Impact of Immigration

-• Canada welcomes millions of immigrants every year.
+• Welcomes millions of immigrants annually.

-• Immigration boosts economic growth and cultural diversity.
+• Immigration strengthens economic growth and diversity.

 Equality & Tolerance